RESOStandards/transport/WEB-API-CORE.md

 OData `$filter` expressions provide query support for boolean search expressions.

-This includes logical operators such as AND, OR, and NOT, as well as greater than, greater than or equal, less than, less than or equal, and not equals for OData primitive types, and query support for enumerations.
+This includes logical operators such as AND, OR, and NOT, as well as greater than, greater than or equal, less than, less than or equal, and not equals for applicable OData primitive types, and query support for enumerations.

 **OData Primitive Types**

 Primitive types are things like integers, decimal numbers, dates, and timestamps.

-The RESO Web API Core specification includes $filter support for the following [OData Primitive Types](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752517):
-* `Edm.Int16`, `Edm.Int32`, and `Edm.Int64`
-* `Edm.Decimal` and `Edm.Double`
-* `Edm.Date`
-* `Edm.DateTimeOffset`
+Strings are not included in the RESO Web API Core specification at this time, but are expected to behave [according to the OData specification](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part2-url-conventions.html#sec_StringandCollectionFunctions), including case sensitivity.

 **Enumerations**

 Enumerations define the allowed values in a given lookup field.

-They can either be single enumerations, where only one value is provided, or multiple enumerations, in which case there is a list of values.
+They can either be single enumerations, where only one value is allowed within a given field, or multiple enumerations, in which case there is a list of values.

 The standard values used in transport are determined by a given lookup field’s underlying [data type](#24-data-types).

-At this document’s time of writing, implementations use Edm.EnumType enumerations since they’ve historically been the only supported lookup data type.
+At this document’s time of writing, most implementations use `Edm.EnumType` enumerations since they’ve historically been the only supported lookup data type.
 As such, the single and multiple enumeration examples contained in this document use `Edm.EnumType` and `Collection(Edm.EnumType)`, respectively.

 _**Note**: support for `Edm.String` versions of enumerations, which use human-friendly display names as values, has recently been added and is the preferred approach for new implementations.
-The RESO community is in the process of moving away from Edm.EnumType lookups to simplify implementations and improve user friendliness.
+The RESO community is in the process of moving away from `Edm.EnumType` lookups to simplify implementations and improve user friendliness.
 See [RCP-032](https://reso.atlassian.net/wiki/spaces/RESOWebAPIRCP/pages/2275152879) for information about string lookups._

 <br />